How to Get a Domestic Kitchen & Fixture Trading License in Dubai

 Pay fees and receive initial approval: Initial approval is usually granted within a few working days.

-Arrange office space: A flexi-desk or virtual office satisfies the minimum requirement for a trading licence without a warehouse.
+Arrange office space: A flexi-desk or virtual office satisfies the minimum requirement for a trading license without a warehouse.

-Receive your licence: The full licence is typically issued within two to four weeks of application.
+Receive your license: The full license is typically issued within two to four weeks of application.

-Open a corporate bank account: UAE banks will require your licence, memorandum of association, and KYC documentation.
+Open a corporate bank account: UAE banks will require your license, memorandum of association, and KYC documentation.

 Licensing and Compliance Requirements

-Once your licence is active, ongoing compliance obligations include annual licence renewal, maintenance of a registered office address within the free zone, and adherence to UAE customs regulations when importing or exporting goods.
-If you plan to sell directly to mainland UAE customers, you will need to appoint a mainland distributor or explore dual licensing options, as free zone licences do not automatically grant direct mainland trading rights.
+Once your license is active, ongoing compliance obligations include annual license renewal, maintenance of a registered office address within the free zone, and adherence to UAE customs regulations when importing or exporting goods.
+If you plan to sell directly to mainland UAE customers, you will need to appoint a mainland distributor or explore dual licensing options, as free zone licenses do not automatically grant direct mainland trading rights.

 Product-specific standards may apply to certain kitchen appliances or plumbing fixtures under Emirates Authority for Standardisation and Metrology (ESMA) guidelines.
 Ensuring that imported goods carry the relevant conformity marks will prevent delays at customs.